 Recommendation: It may be desirable to provide for staggered terms for directors and/or provide for a term longer than one year for directors to assure continuity.

-Each officer, director and committee member of the _________________ Club shall be indemnified by the _________________ Club against all costs, expenses and liabilities reasonably incurred by him/her in connection with or resulting from any action, suit or proceeding to which he/she may be made a party by reason of his or her being or having been a director, officer or committee member of the Club, except in relation to matters which shall have been occasioned by the willful misconduct or dishonesty of such officer, director or committee member.
+Each officer, director and committee member of the Club shall be indemnified by the Club against all costs, expenses and liabilities reasonably incurred by him/her in connection with/or resulting from any action, suit or proceeding to which he/she may be made a party by reason of his or her being or having been a director/officer or committee member of the Club, except in relation to matters which shall have been occasioned by the willful misconduct or dishonesty of such officer, director or committee member.
 The foregoing right indemnification shall cover amounts paid in settlement of any such action, suit or proceeding when such settlement appears to be in the interest of the Club.
-The foregoing rights shall be in addition to any other rights to which such officer, director or committee member may be entitled as a matter of law.
+The foregoing right shall be in addition to any other rights to which such officer, director or committee member may be entitled as a matter of law.

 Areas that can be explained in detail can include, but are not limited to, the following:

-MEMBERS: Explain how members are admitted; define membership year, membership categories, the fees for each category and voting privileges; explain how and when membership renewals are handled and what happens when a membership is delinquent.
+Members: Explain how members are admitted; define membership year, membership categories, the fees for each category and voting privileges; explain how and when membership renewals are handled and what happens when membership is delinquent.

-MEMBERSHIP MEETINGS: Designate the date (month) the annual membership meeting shall be held and when notices will be sent to members.
-Explain in detail how a special membership meeting may be called and by whom.
+Membership Meetings: Designate the date (month) the annual membership meeting shall be held and when notices will be sent to members.
+Can explain more in detail how a special membership meeting may be called and by whom.

-DISCIPLINE: Explain your disciplinary procedures, who may be disciplined and reasons for disciplinary actions and the consequences of disciplinary actions, who and how disciplinary actions are conducted.
+Discipline: Explain your disciplinary procedures, who may be disciplined and reasons for disciplinary actions and the consequences of disciplinary actions, and how disciplinary actions are conducted.